Alfredchanja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 7-This script adds execution permission to the owner, the groupowner, and the other users to the file hello.

-File 8-This script sets all permissions to the file hello only to other users
+File 8-This script sets all permissions to the file hello only to other users.

+File 9-This script sets the mode 753 of the file hello.